beginner-corp/learn.begin.com/src/md/basic/backend/graphql.md

 npm start
 ```

-9. Let's use the Playground by navigating to `http://localhost:3333` and login with Github auth.
+9. Let's use the Playground by navigating to `http://localhost:3333` and login with GitHub auth.

 Finally, it's time to write some data with a mutation
 ```graphql